Sheriff take down Real Madrid in incredible Bernabeu upset

 Madrid had also kicked off their Champions League quest with three points, on the road against Inter, and could have been forgiven for expecting a straightforward evening in front of their own fans.

-But despite dominating possession Carlo Ancelotti's men failed to impress, and spent almost the entire game behind to their unheralded rivals in Madrid's first-ever game against Moldovan opposition.
+But despite dominating possession Carlo Ancelotti's men failed to impress, and spent much of game losing to their unheralded rivals in Madrid's first-ever game against Moldovan opposition.

 Striker Jasurbek Yakhshiboev sounded the first alarm for the Merengue when he headed Sheriff ahead 25 minutes into the first half.